 Will the Rivian R1S prove a Range Rover slayer?
-Perhaps, if Jaguar Land Rover makes good on its claims of introducing a revamped all-electric Range Rover onto the market in the near future.
+Perhaps, if Jaguar Land Rover makes good on its claims of introducing a revamped all-electric Range Rover onto the market soon.

 How well Rivian can compete with the Jaguar Land Rover brand will depend on its showing starting in 2020.

-But one thing’s clear, Rivian is preparing for a big splash onto the EV market.
-One that includes right-hand drive markets like Australia, the UK, and Japan.
+But one thing’s clear, Rivian is preparing for a big splash onto the EV market; one that includes right-hand drive vehicles for markets like Australia, the UK, and Japan.

 The Future of Electric Vehicles

 Interested in learning more about the future of luxury electric vehicles coming to the Australian market?
-Or, maybe you’d like to find out more about how Australia can work to aggressively combat climate change?
+Or, maybe you’d like to find out more about how Australia can work to combat climate change aggressively?